How to Travel on a Budget

 *Small note: I’m not one of those travelers that quit my “normal” life and sold everything to travel around the world.
 I never lived a “normal” life to begin with, or had much to sell.
 This page provides a personal example of how someone can save money and use it on long-term travel (or whatever else you may enjoy doing ;)).

-I don’t work for money very often or for a very long time, but when I work, I work hard and I save almost every penny I earn.
+I don’t work for money very often or for a very long time, but when I work, I work my ass off and I save almost every penny I earn.
 My most recent full time job lasted for 7 months.
 I worked as a waitress on Hawaii and managed to save about $20,000.
-I quit in March, 2017 and traveled around the world for over two years on these savings.
+I quit in March, 2017 and traveled around the world for over three years on these savings.

 When I run out of money again, I will work again, save again, quit again, then continue doing whatever I want to do on Earth.
 I call this the “job game” and I think it’s easier and more fun than having a career for money.